-For a truly unique experience, party on the Lady Patricia, a day dance club built on a boat.
-(How often do you get to boogie on the Baltic?) and for some distinctly gay culture, check out Mellesgarden, a sculpture garden named for Carl Milles that boasts a number of homoerotic (and downright gay) pieces.
+For a truly unique experience, party on the Lady Patricia, a day dance club built on a boat and for some distinctly gay culture, check out Mellesgarden, a sculpture garden named for Carl Milles that boasts a number of homoerotic (and downright gay) pieces.

 EAT: Meatballs and More

 The city is bursting with options for inventively clean cuisine, from Michelin-starred to meatballs and, because you’ll be surrounded by the Baltic, you should never go a day without seafood.